 Role Description Authorized for the following activities administrator The user is authorized to monitor and administer the device.
-All activities with read/write access, including the following activities reserved for an administrator: Add, modify or delete user accounts Activate, deactivate or unlock user accounts Change every password Set up the password management Set or change system time Load files to the device, for example, device settings, certificates, or device software images Reset settings and security-related settings to the state on delivery Set up the RADIUS server and authentication lists Apply scripts using the Command Line Interface Enable/disable CLI logging and SNMP logging External memory activation and deactivation System monitor activation and deactivation Set up access restrictions to the Graphical User Interface or the Command Line Interface operator The user is authorized to monitor and set up the device, with the exception of security-related settings.
+All activities with read/write access, including the following activities reserved for an administrator: Add, modify or delete user accounts Activate, deactivate or unlock user accounts Change every password Set up the password management Set or change system time Load files to the device, for example, device settings, certificates, or device software images Reset settings and security-related settings to the state on delivery Set up the RADIUS or TACACS+ server and the authentication lists Apply scripts using the Command Line Interface Enable/disable CLI logging and SNMP logging External memory activation and deactivation Activate or deactivate System Monitor 1 Enable/disable the services for the access to the device management (for example SNMP) Set up access restrictions to the Graphical User Interface or the Command Line Interface operator The user is authorized to monitor and set up the device, with the exception of security-related settings.
 All activities with read/write access, with the exception of the above-named activities, which are reserved for an administrator: auditor The user is authorized to monitor the device and to save the log file in the Diagnostics &gt; Report &gt; Audit Trail dialog.
 Monitoring activities with read access. guest The user is authorized to monitor the device - with the exception of security-related settings.
 Monitoring activities with read access. unauthorized No access to the device possible.
 As an administrator you assign this access role to temporarily lock a user account.
 If an administrator assigns a different access role to the user account and an error is detected, then the device assigns this access role to the user account.
 No activities allowed.